bibbox/.github/profile/README.md

 # Welcome to the BIBBOX Repository

 The BIBBOX allows researchers to publish their data and the associated data management software (Apps) in a FAIR manner, through the incorporation of a FAIR Data Point into the Apps.
-The BIBBOX supports the creation and management of FAIR Data Points.
-The architecture of the BIBBOX is modular and flexible, allowing researchers to add a FAIR Data Point to existing open-source software solutions and to publish these in an App Store.
+The architecture of the BIBBOX is modular and flexible, allowing researchers to add a FAIR Data Point to existing open-source software solutions and to publish these in the App Store.
 The main components of the BIBBOX architecture (Frontend/Backend) are stored on the [**sys-bibbox**](https://github.com/bibbox/sys-bibbox) repository.

 ## How to contribute to the BIBBOX?

 You can create a BIBBOX App!

 If you have an open-source software solution, you can easily transform it into a BIBBOX App, following the tutorial at [http://bibbox.bbmri-eric.eu/create-a-bibbox-app/](http://bibbox.bbmri-eric.eu/create-a-bibbox-app/).